meihonggao/MVG-LGA/README.md

   >It is used to define the functions that need to be used in the model.

 ## Usage
-Here, we provide the usage of GAE-LGA on three datasets.
-Note: Go to the /GAE-LGA/Code/ directory before using this model.
+Here, we provide the usage of MVG-LGA on three datasets.
+Note: Go to the /MVG-LGA/Code/ directory before using this model.
 ### Usage on NPInter dataset
   * Please run the following python command：```python main_cpu.py```